Contract-Initiated Multichain Execution

 Overview

-Contract-Initiated Multichain Execution is a distinct capability that lets a Push Chain smart contract trigger execution on an external chain through its CEA, without any live user interaction at call time.
+Contract-Initiated Multichain Execution lets a Push Chain smart contract trigger execution on an external chain, or receive a call originating from an external chain, without any live user interaction at call time.

 This enables Push contracts to autonomously interact with external protocols, call contracts on Ethereum or BNB Chain, and optionally receive inbound payloads back on Push Chain, all driven by on-chain contract code.